-Owen’s Fish Camp is an awesome beach-bungalow style restaurant with a casual, laid-back atmosphere, and amazing menu.
+Owen’s Fish Camp is an awesome beach-bungalow-style restaurant with a casual, laid-back atmosphere, and an amazing menu.
 When there, be sure to try the market-fresh oysters and jambalaya while sipping cocktails on their outdoor patio.

 Additional planning tip: As of January 2021, Sarasota’s iconic Unconditional Surrender statue has been moved to Bayfront Park (between O’Leary’s Tiki Bar & Grill and Marina Jack).
 Be sure to grab a photo op of this iconic statue!

 - Head to Lido Beach for a beach day!

 - On your way there, grab donuts and coffee at the Five-O Donut Co.

 - Bring a picnic lunch to enjoy on the beach.

 - Head back to your hotel and relax by the pool.

 - Take a Tropical Sunset cruise with LeBarge Tropical Cruises.